code-iai/ROSIntegration/README.md

  * 4.20.3
  * **4.23** (by [Luigi Freda](http://www.luigifreda.com), fixed bugs with smart pointer management)
  * 4.24

+Please note that this list is a tracker of which UE4 versions have been previously tested.
+It is not guaranteed that the most recent version of ROSIntegration is working with all previous UE4 versions.

 ## Usage

 ### Setting up the plugin